Society of Motion Picture and Television Engineers: Film format

 SMP(T)E'S first standard was to get everyone using 35-mm film width, four sprocket holes per frame, 1.37:1 picture ratio.
 Until then, there were competing film formats.
 With the standard, theaters could all run the same films.

 Film frame rate

-SMP(T)E's standard in 1927 was for speed at which sound film is shown, 24 frames per second.
+SMP(T)E's standard in 1927 was for the speed at which sound film is shown, 24 frames per second.

 3D television

-SMPTE's taskforce on "3D to the home" produced a report on the issues and challenges and suggested minimum standards for the 3D home master that would be distributed after post-production to the ingest points of distribution channels for 3D video content.
+SMPTE's task force on "3D to the home" produced a report on the issues and challenges and suggested minimum standards for the 3D home master that would be distributed after post-production to the ingest points of distribution channels for 3D video content.
 A group within the standards committees has begun to work on the formal definition of the SMPTE 3D Home Master.

 Digital cinema

-In 1999, SMPTE established the DC28 technology committee, for the foundations of Digital Cinema.
+In 1999, SMPTE established the DC28 technology committee for the foundations of Digital Cinema.